During the lease term in Fairfax

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Fairfax.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Fairfax.
 Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference